tsuru/globomap-integration/README.md

 globomap-integration --repeat 6h
 ```

+In repeat mode, queries to globomap API that don't find results are retried by default.
+You can set two optional environment variables to configure the retry params:

+`RETRY_SLEEP_TIME`: sleep time between retries; defaults to 5 minutes
+`MAX_RETRIES`: maximum number of retries for each query; defaults to 20

 ### Load mode

 Loads information about all apps, pools and nodes.
 To run in load mode, use `--load/-l` flag: